 Where should you stay in Sint Maarten?

 There are marvelous beachfront hotels on both the French and Dutch sides of St. Maarten that cater to all sorts of vacationers.
-The best hotels on Saint Martin are listed below.
+The best Saint Martin hotels are listed below.

 - Hotel L’Esplanade: Located in Grand Case, St. Martin on the French side of the island.
 This is a family-owned hotel that was established in 1992.
 The hotel has 24 spacious studios, lofts, and suites that contain private terraces with fully equipped kitchens.
 The hotel also has a spa and a yoga studio.
 Several beaches as well as ferry access to Pinel Island are located nearby.